-We saw that staff made every effort to ensure that dental care was always provided in a timely way.
+We saw that staff made every effort to ensure dental care was always provided in a timely way.
 Staff described a process for keeping patients informed about any delays to their appointment times.

-The majority of patients (14/16) who completed the questionnaire said it was very easy to get an appointment when they needed one with two patients telling us it was fairly easy.
+All patients who completed the questionnaire said it was very easy to get an appointment when they needed one.
+One patient told us: